shankha98/flutter-l2cap/README.md

 final channelCreated = await ble.createL2capChannel(psm);
 ````
 ### Exchange Messages:
 Send and receive messages seamlessly via the L2CAP channel with sendMessage.
-You can optionally specify a custom response buffer size for expected larger responses.
+You can optionally specify a custom response buffer size for expected larger responses (supported on both Android and iOS).

 ```dart
 // Default buffer size (1024 bytes)